 Back to Home

-Key Responsibilities and Required Skills for Certified Safety Professional (CSP)
+title: Key Responsibilities and Required Skills for Certified Safety Professional (CSP)

-💰 $90,000 - $150,000
+salary: $90,000 - $150,000

 🎯 Role Definition

-We are seeking an experienced Certified Safety Professional (CSP) to lead and elevate our health, safety and environmental (HSE/EHS) programs across multi-site operations.
+This role requires an experienced Certified Safety Professional (CSP) to lead and elevate our health, safety and environmental (HSE/EHS) programs across multi-site operations.
 The CSP will design, implement and continuously improve safety management systems to reduce risk, ensure regulatory compliance (OSHA, DOT, NFPA, local/state regulations), and foster a proactive safety culture.
 This role partners with operations, engineering, human resources and executive leadership to deliver measurable safety performance improvements and to drive employee engagement in safety initiatives.

 📈 Career Progression